opencord/voltha/BUILD.md

    docker-compose -f compose/docker-compose-system-test.yml ps
    ```

-   Naturally, you can always use plan docker commands too:
+   Naturally, you can always use plain docker commands too:

    ```
    docker ps -a